oxygenxml/oxygen-git-client-addon/README.md

 This action is also available in the contextual menu of the current editor and of the Git resources from the **Project** side-view.

-## Unstaged resources area
+## Unstaged files area

-In the *unstaged resources area* (the top pane), you will see all the modifications that have occurred in your working copy (files that have been modified, new files, and deleted files) and are not part of the next commit.
+In the **Unstaged files** area, you will see all the modifications that have occurred in your working copy (files that have been modified, new files, and deleted files) and are **not** part of the next commit.
 - Various actions are available in the contextual menu (**Open**, **Open in compare editor**, **Stage**, **Discard**, **Show history**, **Show blame**, and more).
-- You can stage all the files by clicking the **Stage All** button or you can stage certain files by selecting and clicking the **Stage Selected** button.
+- You can stage files (i.e. move them to the *Staged files* area) using the actions from the toolbar found above the top-right corner of this area.
+You can can choose between staging all the files, by clicking the **Stage all** button (double arrow icon), and staging specific files, by selecting them and clicking the **Stage selected** button (single arrow icon).
-- You can switch between the flat (table) view and the tree view by clicking on the **Switch to tree/flat view** button positioned to the right of the staging buttons.
+- You can switch between the list view and the tree view by clicking on the **Switch to tree/list view** button positioned to the right of the staging buttons.

-## Staged resources area
+## Staged files area

-In the *staged resources area*, you will see all the resources that are ready to be committed.
-The files from this area can be unstaged and sent back to the *unstaged resources area*.
-The *staged resources area* has actions similar to those from the *unstaged resources area*, with the exception of the **Show history** and **Show blame** actions that are only available in the *unstqaged resources area*.
+In the **Staged files** area, you will see all the resources that are ready to be committed.
+The files from this area can be unstaged and sent back to the *Unstaged files* area.
+This area has actions similar to those from the *Unstaged files* area, with the exception of the **Show history** and **Show blame** actions that are **not** available here.

 ## Comparing changes and conflict resolution

-At any time, if you want to see the differences between the last commit and your current modifications, you can double-click a file from either the *unstaged resources area* or *staged resources area*, and the [Oxygen's Diff](https://www.oxygenxml.com/xml_editor/xml_diff_and_merge.html) window will appear and highlight the changes.
+At any time, if you want to see the differences between the last commit and your current modifications, you can double-click a file from either the *Unstaged files* area or *Staged files* area, and the [Oxygen's Diff](https://www.oxygenxml.com/xml_editor/xml_diff_and_merge.html) window will appear and highlight the changes.

 If the file has a conflict (has been modified both by you and another), [Oxygen's Three Way Diff](https://www.oxygenxml.com/xml_editor/xml_diff_and_merge.html) will show a comparison between the local change, the remote change, and the original base revision.

 ## Committing

-After staging the files, on the bottom of the view, you can provide a commit message and commit them to your local repository.
+After staging the files, on the bottom of the view you can provide a commit message and commit them to your local repository.
 For convenience, you can also select a previously provided message.

 In the toolbar above the _Commit message_ text area, there are a few toggle buttons that affect your commit if they are enabled:
 - **Amend last commit**: Enabling this option is a convenient way to modify the most recent commit.
 It lets you combine staged changes with the previous commit instead of creating an entirely new commit.
 It can also be used to simply edit the previous commit message without changing its snapshot.